-In addition, the existence of variant TLDs may have an impact on new rights protection mechanisms being instituted as part of the New gTLD Program.
+In addition, the existence of variant TLDs may have an impact on rights protection mechanisms being instituted as part of the New gTLD Program.
 New gTLD registries are required to introduce certain rights protection mechanisms during their startup phases.
 These services concern second-level registrations, and include a sunrise period and a trademark claims service to provide notice to a potential registrant where a domain name matches a trademark that has been recorded in the Trademark Clearinghouse.
 These services use a specified definition of identical match.
 To the extent that registrations take place in variant TLDs according to the registry policy, these rights protection processes should take into account the existence of variant TLD labels.
 For example, if a trademark holder is eligible to register example.X in the sunrise period, they could also be eligible to register example.Y (or ineligible, if registry policy blocks such registrations).
-Consideration would need to be given to the definition of identical match and the possible incorporation of variants into the criteria for triggering a Sunrise or Trademark Claims notice.
+Consideration would need to be given to the definition of identical match and the possible incorporation of variant labels into the criteria for triggering a Sunrise or Trademark Claims notice.

 The Uniform Rapid Suspension (URS) system is a complement to the UDRP, to be used when suspension of a domain name is the desired outcome.
 Accordingly, the issues discussed above also apply here.

-The (Trademark) Post-Delegate Dispute Resolution Policy (PDDRP) addresses infringing uses of the TLD post-delegation.
-However, outcomes under this policy would take the form of remedial measures to ensure against future infringing registrations, suspension of new domain name registrations, or, in extraordinary circumstances, termination of the Registry Agreement.
+The (Trademark) Post-Delegate Dispute Resolution Policy (PDDRP) addresses infringing uses of a TLD post-delegation.
+However, outcomes under this policy would take the form of, for example, remedial measures to protect against future infringing registrations, suspension of new domain name registrations, or, in extraordinary circumstances, termination of the Registry Agreement.
 Since domain name registrants are not a party to the action, a recommended remedy would typically not take the form of deleting, transferring, or suspending domain name registrations.
 In the case of variant TLDs, the issues to be considered here would concern whether the penalties could apply to just one of the variant TLDs, or would necessarily apply to all.

 5.4.6 Security/Stability Considerations for TLD Registries/Registrars

-Security and stability considerations should also be relevant to registry operators, registrars and data escrow agents or other service providers.
+Security and stability considerations should also be relevant to registry operators, registrars, data escrow agents, or other service providers.
 As noted in the Devanagari case study report, a suggestion for evaluating variant policies and their implementation is to log, review, and analyze DNS query traffic.
 Specifically, the behavior of applications and services, and sometimes the users that use them, can be inferred from traffic patterns found in sequences of DNS queries and responses.
 For example, registries could review DNS traffic of the TLD for queries of non-existent domains (i.e., in DNS terms reviewing the NXDOMAIN responses).
 An analysis of these transactions may indicate that language tables are incomplete or that variant usage is not as expected.
 Conversely, an analysis of the queries that indicated that certain type of variant is not being queried (while the fundamental label or other type of variant is) could indicate a superfluous variant category.

 Providing a consistent, uniform, and non-surprising (i.e., user expected) experience to the user is an essential component of stability.
 DNS transaction logs could provide some insight into user expectations and thus some ability to confirm that the needs of a user community are being met.